A Local’s Guide to Visiting Lauca National Park, Chile

 Several local operators offer tours to Surire, including Tour Lago Chungará, Tour Lauca, Mayuru Tour, and Desierto Verde Expediciones.

-12. Venture north the the Suriplaza, a hidden gem
+12. Venture north to the Suriplaza, a hidden gem

 Another great full-day adventure will take you approximately 4 hours north of Putre towards the area known as Suriplaza; a unique and hidden site surrounded by colorful hills almost at the northern border of Chile.
 This is one of the most remote places of the high plateau, until now little known by most travelers.